About us

 Here at NUH we are currently developing our offer to serving members of the Armed Forces, service leavers and veterans and families who for whatever reason become a patient within our hospitals.
 Please make sure you let us know if you are serving or have ever served in the armed forces.
 We will put you in touch with the organisations best placed to help with information, advice and support.

-The Veterans Covenant Healthcare Alliance (VCHA) is a group of over 60 NHS acute trusts, which have volunteered to be exemplars of best care for and support to the armed forces community.
-NUH has become the first NHS Trust in Nottinghamshire to become VCHA accredited.
+NHS Veteran Aware is an accreditation programme designed to support healthcare providers understand and meet the needs of the Armed Forces community.
+NUH became the first NHS Trust in Nottinghamshire to become VCHA accredited.
 NUH are committed to develop, share and drive the implementation of best practice that will improve armed forces veterans’ healthcare, in line with the commitments set out in the Armed Forces Covenant.

 Veterans are a key component of the wider armed forces community and include anyone who has served at least one day in the UK Armed Forces either as a regular or reserve and includes those who served with National Service.
 Many veterans do not recognise their veteran status may be relevant to their health and specific needs may be overlooked.
 The veterans’ community covers a very wide age range and health care needs may therefore differ widely.